ben/ben.github.com/pp/index.md

 We've made a commitment, all four of us, to doing what it takes to make this life worthwhile.
 And so not only do we relish the adventures we plan, meticulously,  [100][100] or [200][parks] at a time, but we also keep a careful eye out for journeys we didn't know we were on until we had taken the first step.

+Our advice to anyone who asks (or who will listen) is this: start thinking of parts of your own life as adventures.
+Remember: adventures come in all sizes, from making the perfect egg to traveling around the world.
+We think you'll find that your life seems more cinematic and compelling when you look at it through the lens of the explorer.

 [![](images/bricks.jpg)](images/bricks.jpg)